Program: B.S., Business Administration

 Undergraduate students must complete 48 units of General Education as described in this Catalog.

-Of the 48 units of the General Education requirement, 13 units are satisfied by the following courses: MATH 103 satisfies 3 units of the Mathematics requirement; ECON 160 and ECON 161 satisfy 6 units of Social Sciences; BLAW 280 satisfies 3 units of Lifelong Learning; and COMP 100 satisfies 1 additional unit of the total 48 units required for GE.
+Of the 48 units of the General Education requirement, 13 units are satisfied by the following courses: MATH 103 satisfies 3 units of the Basic Skills, Mathematics requirement.
+BLAW 280 satisfies 3 units of the Lifelong Learning requirement.
+ECON 160 and ECON 161 satisfy 6 units of Social Sciences.
+IS 212 satisfies 1 additional unit of the total 48 units required for GE and counts as one of the two courses required for Information Competence (IC).

 Total Units in the Major/Option: 70